Josh's Blog: 4 places to visit during your time at Heriot-Watt

-If you’re at all the outdoorsy kind of student who enjoys anything from a gentle stroll to a long run or a day spent mountain biking, then the Pentland hills are directly accessible from Heriot-Watt, barely 3 miles away.
-If you’re coming to Heriot-Watt for the first time, head up to Harlaw, the Pentland Hill just past Currie.
+If you’re at all the outdoorsy kind of student who enjoys anything from a gentle stroll to a long run or a day spent mountain biking, then the Pentland Hills are directly accessible from Heriot-Watt, barely 3 miles away.
+If you’re coming to Heriot-Watt for the first time, head up to Harlaw, Pentland Hill is just past Currie.

 From most of the hills on the city-facing side of the Pentlands, there are stunning panoramic views of Edinburgh to be seen.
 If you’re feeling adventurous, then there’s always the Pentland Skyline route, taking in the 5 most prominent peaks.
 This route is 16 miles and climbs 6,200 ft of elevation gain.

 Fancy a scenic run/walk/cycle anywhere from the centre of Edinburgh to Falkirk?
 The Union Canal towpath snakes out of the city centre and out all the way to Falkirk!
 It passes less than a kilometre from Heriot-Watt Boundary Road North, and a 5k walk away from Edinburgh takes you to Ratho Marina, an incredibly cool sight of boats parked outside their owners’ waterside houses!

 FUN FACT: Union Canal was originally opened in 1822, and famous scientist John Scott Russell first discovered the soliton wave by observing canal boats bow waves travelling at 14kmph where the now-named Scott Russell Aqueduct exists.
 If you’re studying physics or maths, this will definitely be of interest to you!

 3. Commonwealth Pool